 A form of nonvolatile memory, such as ROM, is used to hold the configuration data.
-Generally, the data will be embedded in the processor's firmware.
-See "Embedding the Bitstream in Firmware" on page 8 for information on how to prepare configuration data for inclusion in C or assembly code.
+The data may be embedded in the processor's firmware.

 As an alternative to the embedded approach, a free portion of ROM can be set aside to store the bitstream in a table that is independent from the firmware.
 During board initialization, the firmware can then instruct the processor to access the table.